wkurzius/mr.kurzius.net/content/classes/intro-to-programming.md

 This course uses the CS1 curriculum provided by Carnagie Mellon University (https://academy.cs.cmu.edu).
 It provides an online version of the lessons, assignments and resources.
 The course is mostly self-paced because of this, so feel free to jump ahead.
 Just keep in mind that you must complete work during the marking period it was assigned.

-And ...
+Also ...

 - Grading is 40% for both exams and projects, and 20% for exercises
-- Keep your phones on silent
+- There is no final exam
 - Question?
 Ask your classmates first
-- Pick up a piece of garbage on your way out
+- Pick up a piece of garbage on your way out of the classroom